Health & Wellbeing

 - +4 route at Brunel: students will begin by completing core Health and Wellbeing research modules in Approaches to Research, Research in Practice, and Evidence and Communication.

-- +4 route at the Open University: students will begin by completing four core research methods modules (Introduction to Research Philosophy, Design and Methods; Qualitative Research Methods; Quantitative Research Methods; Interdisciplinarity: Methods and Perspectives).
+- +4 route at The Open University: students will begin by completing four core research methods modules (Research Philosophies, Introduction to Social Research Design, and Approaches to Data Collection and Analysis).

 - 1+3 route at the University of Oxford: this starts with the MSc International Health and Tropical Medicine.